-- Gemstone Resources for the gravel bed are reported inclusive of dilution, at a 1.5 m minimum mining width; - Gemstone Resources for Maninge Nice Pit 3 primary amphibolite are reported as undiluted; - The block model has been depleted to the relevant pit surveys to reflect the 31 December 2022 effective date. - The average value reported in the Gemstone Resource statement is USD 20.74/ct (this is the average parcel value for 2014 to 2022, see Table M4); - Premium ruby and normal ruby are presented individually whilst other classes (low ruby, corundum, sapphire, and -4.6 mm mixed ruby/corundum) are combined.
+- Gemstone Resources for the gravel bed are reported inclusive of dilution, at a 1.5 m minimum mining width; - Gemstone Resources for Maninge Nice Pit 3 primary amphibolite are reported as undiluted; - The block model has been depleted to the relevant pit surveys to reflect the 31 December 2023 effective date. - The average value reported in the Gemstone Resource statement is USD 23.46/ct (this is the average parcel value for 2014 to 2023, see Table M4); - Premium ruby and normal ruby are presented individually whilst other classes (low ruby, corundum, sapphire, and -4.6 mm mixed ruby/corundum) are combined.
 A total grade for all classes is also presented for clarity; - Gemstone Resource grades are quoted with a bottom cut-off stone size of 1.6 mm; - All figures are rounded to reflect the relative accuracy of the estimate.

 MRM maintains stockpiles of both the primary and secondary mineralisation types to manage the expected variability in the gemstone grading distribution and impact of the wet season on productivity.
 The strategy provides more than six months of production stockpiled near the wash plant.
-The stockpiles are monitored to account for addition of RoM material added during production, material moved to the processing plant, and surveyed monthly.
+The stockpiles are monitored to account for the addition of Run of Mine (RoM) material added during production, material moved to the processing plant, and surveyed monthly.
 The stockpile balances are based on the production data.